Authenticate and Authorize in Space

 You select a particular authorization flow when you register the application in Space.

-This method uses a permanent token to authenticate and authorize an application on behalf of the Space user who created the token.
-This method is easier to implement and manage than OAuth 2.0 authorization, but is potentially less secure.
+This method uses a permanent token to authenticate and authorize an application on behalf of the application itself or on behalf of a Space user.
+This method is easier to implement and manage than OAuth 2.0 authorization, but is less secure.

 Using the access token